The Economic Power of North Texas Arts Districts — And Why Anna Deserves Its Place Among Them

 Where Does Anna Stand?

-Anna now sits at nearly 40,000 residents and ranks among the top five fastest‑growing cities in the nation—yet it remains one of the only cities of its size in North Texas without an arts district, public art program, or structured support for local artists.
+Anna now sits at nearly 40,000 residents and ranks among the top five fastest-growing cities in the nation—yet it remains one of the only cities of its size in North Texas without an arts district, public art program, or structured support for local artists.
+This absence isn’t due to lack of talent or interest.
+Anna is home to painters, musicians, designers, photographers, writers, and makers—an entire creative community waiting for a platform.
+What’s missing is infrastructure, not inspiration.

 The Role of the Anna Arts Council